sadhu-sanjay/airtable-maps/README.md

-# A production grade application used for search and explore airtable records on Google maps.
+# A production grade application used for search and explore airtable records with Google maps.

 ## Visualize upto 50k airtable records in google maps. with smooth and robust and beautiful ux.